photo by Jennifer Sando

 On our nine-acre estate, tucked within a valley just off Old Norton Summit Road on the way to Basket Range, we focus on growing small quantities of exceptional quality grapes.

-In another nod to the travel we adore, our range features an Arneis (an Italian variety) and a Saperavi (a Georgian variety), along with the more traditional varieties of Syrah, Riesling, Pinot Noir and Sauvignon Blanc.
+Our range features an Arneis (an Italian variety) and a Saperavi (a Georgian variety), along with the more traditional varieties of Syrah, Riesling, Pinot Noir and Sauvignon Blanc.

 OUR PHILOSOPHY